 The year-long Health and Aging Policy Fellows program offers fellows the opportunity to participate in a residential track or a non-residential track.
 The residential track allows fellows to participate in the policymaking process on either the Federal or state level as legislative assistants in Congress, professional staff members in executive branch agencies or policy organizations.
 The non-residential track allows fellows to remain at their home institution but work on a policy project that involves brief placement(s) throughout the year at relevant sites.
 Core program components focused on career development and professional enrichment are provided for fellows in both tracks.
-Fellows also have the opportunity to apply for second-year funding to continue components of their fellowship experience/project either at their placement sites, at the state/local levels, or with non-governmental organizations.
 Our key partner in this effort is the American Political Science Association which has established the most respected and longest running policy fellowship program in Washington, DC.

-We have also strong collaborations with AcademyHealth, AARP, the American Society on Aging (ASA), the National Council on Aging (NCOA), the American Geriatrics Society, the Practice Change Fellows Program, as well as other agencies including: the National Institute on Aging, the Department of Veterans Affairs, the Administration for Community Living, the Office of the Assistant Secretary for Planning and Evaluation, the Agency for Healthcare Research and Quality, the Environmental Protection Agency, and others.
+We have also strong collaborations with AcademyHealth, AARP, the American Society on Aging (ASA), the National Council on Aging (NCOA), the American Geriatrics Society (AGS), the Practice Change Fellows Program, as well as other agencies including: the National Institute on Aging (NIA), the Department of Veterans Affairs (VA), the Administration for Community Living (ACL), the Office of the Assistant Secretary for Planning and Evaluation (ASPE), the Agency for Healthcare Research and Quality (AHRQ), the Environmental Protection Agency (EPA), and others.

 (For more information, please see this website under “About the Fellowship – Partnerships“)